 Ard, K. (2015).
 Trends in exposure to industrial air toxins for different racial and socioeconomic groups: A spatial and temporal examination of environmental inequality in the U.S. from 1995 to 2004.
 Social Science Research, 53, 375–390.

-Ash, Michael, James K. Boyce, Grace Chang, Manuel Pastor, Justin Scoggins, and Jennifer Tran.
-2009.
+Ash, M., Boyce, J.K., Chang, G., Pastor, M., Scoggins, J., & Tran, J. (2009).
 Justice in the Air: Tracking Toxic Pollution from America’s Industries and Companies to our States, Cities, and Neighborhoods.
 Political Economy Research Institute (Amherst, MA) and Program for Environmental and Regional Equity (Los Angeles, CA).

 Boone, C., Fragkias, M., Buckley, B. & Grove, M. (2014).
 A long view of polluting industry and environmental justice in Baltimore.
 Cities, 36, 41–49.

-Bouiver, Rachel.
+Bouiver, R. (2014).
 Distribution of income and toxic emissions in Maine, United States: Inequality in two dimensions.
-Ecological Economics, Volume 102, June 2014, pp. 39-47.
+Ecological Economics, Volume 102, June, 39-47.

-Bosman, M. Martin.
-2010.
+Bosman, M. (2010).
 Spatial and Environmental Injustice in an American Metropolis: A Study of Tampa Bay, Florida.
 Amherst, New York: Cambria Press.

 Boyce, J., Zwickl, K. & Ash, M. (2014).
 Three Measures of Environmental Inequality.
 Working Paper No. 12.
 Institute for New Economic Thinking.